Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Rapier

-**Energized**: Whenever you move you gain a stack of energized for every feet you move and whenever you attack you gain five stacks of energized, up to a maximum of 80.
+**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain ten stacks of _energized_, up to a maximum of 100.

-**Bolt**: When you are at 80 stacks of energized, your next attack with _Stormrazor_ has +1 crit chance, deals 2d8 lightning damage after the weapons initial damage and grants you agility and 20 feet movement speed until the end of your turn.
+**Bolt**: When you are at 100 stacks of energized, your next attack with _Stormrazor_ has +1 crit chance, deals 2d8 lightning damage and 10 feet movement speed until the end of your turn.

 _You gain +2 to attack and damage rolls using this weapon_